Baltimore County Medical Negligence Trial Results In Defense Verdict

 This case shows that surgical medical malpractice cases are difficult to win.
 By the time they go to trial, it is typically one expert saying the surgeon was negligent and breached the standard of care, and the other expert saying that the surgeon complied with the standard of care and that the damages are simply and adverse consequence of surgery (not all surgeries go well, even when procedures are done perfectly).

 Our law firm handles and reviews surgical malpractice cases and have had particular success handling cases involving gastric bypass surgery that is done wrong and/or performed on inappropriate candidates.
-If you or a loved one had a surgical procedure that did not go well and that resulted in serious injury or death, call us so that our Maryland attorneys and/or trained nurse attorneys can review the facts and determine if the bad result was the result of a medical error.
+If you or a loved one had a surgical procedure that did not go well and that resulted in serious injury or death, call us so that our Silver Spring medical malpractice lawyers and/or trained nurse attorneys can review the facts and determine if the bad result was the result of a medical error.